|For more information on securing your data, see Information Protection @ MIT.|

 - How do I authenticate with a YubiKey?

 Before you travel, it's important to think about how you'll use Duo on the road.
-If your smartphone won't work where you're going, you may want to request a yubikey or install the IS&T Recommended Duo Security Mobile app (available for iOS, Android, BlackBerry and Windows Phone). so you can generate a one-time passcode.
+If your smartphone won't work where you're going, you may want to request a yubikey or install the IS&T Recommended Duo Security Mobile app (available for iOS and Android). so you can generate a one-time passcode.

 What should I do if my Duo registered device is lost, stolen or I change my phone number?